Freshers Welcome 2019

 Before you arrive at Durham, make sure you have:

 - Uploaded a photograph for your Campus Card

 - Read through all documentation sent to you by the department

 - Found and explored the Classics and Ancient History Freshers site on DUO

 - Looked through the programme regulations and module descriptions to begin the process of selecting your optional modules

-- Selected your modules online (in DUO on Banner Self Service) and also on the paper registration form
+- Selected your modules online (in DUO on Banner Self Service)

 - Used the University Induction Timetable to plan your first week